filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is recommended to enable this flag on PowerPC platforms.

+### safe-directory
+When this flag is disabled, apply the patch that disables git `safe.directory` check, i.e. allows to use directories that are owned by a different user when the `GIT_TEST_ASSUME_DIFFERENT_OWNER` environment variable is set.

+This flag should be enabled.

 ### selinux
 Pull in the [sec-policy/selinux-git](../sec-policy/selinux-git.md) package as a dependency to provide necessary SELinux policies for git to properly operate under a SELinux-restricted kernel.